Data Processing Agreement

 5. DISCLOSURE OF PERSONAL DATA AND INFORMATION ETC.

-5.1 Hailey HR shall forward any request to the Customer from the Data Subject, the Supervisory Authority or any other third party, who is requesting receipt of information regarding Personal Data that Hailey HR Processes on behalf of the Customer.
-Hailey HR, or anyone working under Hailey HR’s supervision, shall not disclose Personal Data, or information about the Processing of Personal Data, without the Customer’s express instruction or as laid down in this DPA, unless required by the Data Protection Rules.
+5.1 Hailey HR shall forward any request to the Customer from the Data Subject, the Supervisory Authority or any other third party, who is requesting receipt of information regarding Personal Data that Hailey HR Processes on behalf of the Customer, without undue delay.
+Hailey HR, or anyone working under Hailey HR’s supervision, shall not disclose Personal Data, or information about the Processing of Personal Data, without the Customer’s express instruction or as laid down in this DPA, unless required by the Data Protection Legislation.

 5.3 Hailey HR shall inform the Customer of any contacts from the Supervisory Authority that concern the Processing of Personal Data on behalf of the Customer.
 Hailey HR is not entitled to represent the Customer or act on the Customer’s behalf towards the Supervisory Authority.